 - Seriously, don’t go in the rain!
 (We can’t overstate that enough.)

 - When To Go: The wet season is roughly November through March and should be generally avoided.
 But do know that rain can and does happen outside these months too.
+Meanwhile, it may be possible to have a sunny stretch during the rainy season.

 - Wear Hiking Boots or Trail Running Shoes: It is best to tackle Rainbow Mountain in proper hiking boots but you may be able to get away with wearing sneakers that have great traction in good weather conditions.